Arts & Crafts Interiors The First Comfortable House

 Charles Limbert, Dutch Arts & Crafts

-Today, major Mackintosh works sell for substantial sums, and his style is enjoying somewhat of a resurgance, especially in the design of cabinet hardware.
-Almost all major decorative hardware manufacturers now show a "Mackintosh Collection", none of which was actually designed by Mackintosh but which definitely reflect his style and vision.
+Today, major Mackintosh works sell for substantial sums, and his style is enjoying somewhat of a resurgence, especially in the design of cabinet hardware.
+Almost all major decorative hardware manufacturers now show a "Mackintosh Collection", none of which was designed by Mackintosh but which reflect his style and vision.